 Preparing for All Contingencies

 To secure the essociate program’s success, DopCo tripled its investment in lobbyists, politicians, and judges.
-Challenges to the dubious legislation, passed to legalize DopCo’s illegal endeavors, were tied up in appeals all the way to the Supreme Court where DopCo’s justices faithfully voted in favor of their generous benefactor.
+Challenges to the dubious legislation, passed to legalize DopCo’s illegal endeavors, were tied up in appeals all the way to the Supreme Court where DopCo’s justices faithfully protected their generous benefactor.

-Antonin Scalia, a hopeless attention and esteem addict, conveniently ignored the mounting evidence that proved the essociates were anything but free.
-In fact, the implants were so effective that no dopbot in his or her right mind was interested in going back to being a notbot.
+Antonin Scalia, a hopeless attention and esteem addict, conveniently ignored the mounting evidence proving the essociates were anything but free.
+In fact, the implants were so effective no dopbot in his or her right mind was interested in going back to being a notbot.

 The Beginning of the End

 DopCo’s strategy included stifling copycats by buying the companies it couldn’t crush in the courts.
 Klaus went so far as to use his connections to get the U.S. government to crack down on domestic and foreign threats to DopCo’s legalized monopoly.
-To his dismay, the FBI, CIA, Secret Service, and Homeland Securing were no match for smuggling networks set up to supply an international black market with knockoff designer handbags.
+To his dismay, the FBI, CIA, Secret Service, and Homeland Securing were no match for smuggling networks set up to supply an international black market with dopamine-triggering designer handbag knockoffs.

-The original devise, named Essociate 1, required skilled surgeons to implant the units and hats or wigs to cover transceivers.
+The original devise, named Essociate 1, required skilled surgeons to implant the units plus hats or wigs to cover transceivers.
 With each upgrade the devices grew grew smaller, more efficient, and less conspicuous.
-But the biggest breakthrough was the Essociate 5s, a unit that was half the size of the Essociate 4 and designed to be implanted by minimum-wage essociates.
+But the biggest breakthrough was the Essociate 5s, a unit half the size of the Essociate 4 and designed to be implanted by minimum-wage essociates.

 DopCo’s sales plummeted as smiling dopbots abandoned dopamine-triggering products.
 The sales slump started with junk food outlets and quickly spread to luxury goods.
 Without the cravings that kept notbots destroying their health with addictive foods, dopbots started eating healthily.
 Fast food chains folded.
-Beef and commodity prices tanked and farmers were thrown off their land.
+When beef and commodity prices tanked, farmers were thrown off their land.

 Casinos and colleges shut their doors as the dopamine-triggered expectations of hitting jackpots lost all appeal.
-With dopamine hits only a smile away, theaters, sporting events, video game makers, drug cartels, luxury car makers, religions, and Facebook went out of business.
+With dopamine hits only a smile away, theaters, sporting events, video game makers, drug cartels, luxury car companies, religions, Facebook and other social media sites went out of business.

 DopCo International Enterprises closed subsidiaries and competitors declared bankruptcy.
 Within a year, the GNP slipped by half and companies that didn’t fail slashed payrolls.
 Faced with the prospect of lifetime unemployment, hordes of notbots begged, borrowed, stole, and sold everything they had to purchase devices.

-CEOs bribed the money and power addicts in congress to pass legislation that rescued “too big to fail” businesses.
+CEOs bribed congressional money and power addicts to pass legislation that rescued “too big to fail” businesses.
 Already bleeding from tax shortfalls, the bailouts bankrupted the treasury.
 Undeterred, the government printed money until the dollar wasn’t worth the paper it was printed on.

 In the final edition of The New York Times, the last editorial used a Yiddish word to describe how Klaus Verbodon had managed to destroy capitalism.
 The word was “farpotshket” [fahr POTs’ SKEHT] which means broken — specifically because someone tried to fix it and ended up making it worse.

-Capitalism had thrived by creating and supplying employees and customers’ dopamine-induced cravings and addictions while deceptions and denials greased the wheels of mindless consumption.
-Without the cravings and addictions there was no longer a need for most dopamine-triggering substances, products, or beliefs.
+Capitalism had thrived by creating and supplying employees’ and customers’ dopamine-induced cravings and addictions while deceptions and denials greased the wheels of mindless consumption.
+Without the cravings there was no longer a need for most dopamine-triggering substances, products, or beliefs.
 Capitalism was kaput.

 For centuries, humans squandered their waking hours toiling at jobs they hated to earn money to buy dopamine triggers that promised short-term rewards and delivered long-term misery.
 Suddenly a cheap device and a smile were all it took to trigger optimum amounts of the powerful neurotransmitter.
-And for the first time, enough people understood (that the only thing anyone cared about was protecting and triggering dopamine flow) to make a difference.
+And for the first time, enough people understood (how the only thing anyone cared about was maintaining dopamine flow) to make a difference.